mafintosh/playback/README.md

 ## Development

-Simply clone this repo and run `npm install`.
+Simply clone this repo and run `npm install` and then `npm run rebuild`.
 Afterwards you can run `npm start` to run the app.

 ## License